FerranAgulloLopez/Enhancing_the_output_of_time_series_forecasting_algorithms_for_cloud_resource_provisioning/README.md

 The following list describes in a lower level the three main parts of the code:
 - Data loading: loads the dataset, performs preprocessing steps and prepares it for algorithm processing.
 It is divided in two classes:
   - source: loads the dataset from disk to numpy arrays, splits into train/val/test splits and performs preprocessing steps.
 The interface is located at `app/data/data_source_abstract.py` and the different subclasses are available at the directory `app/data/sources/`.
-The current implementation two subclasses for loading the Alibaba and Google datasets.
+The current implementation contains two subclasses for loading the Alibaba and Google datasets.
   - type: prepares the dataset for algorithm processing.
 In the case of deep and machine learning algorithms, creates the forecasting windows and creates a DataLoader for easy access.
 If a discretization step is required, this part is also in charge of creating the corresponding intervals.
 On the other hand, for classic methods, a DataLoader is created with the full time series without windows.
 The interface is located at `app/data/data_type_abstract.py` and the different subclasses are available at the directory `app/data/types/`.
 - Algorithm: implements the training and prediction of the algorithm.
 There are three types, classical methods (`app/models/classic_methods/`), machine learning methods (`app/models/machine_learning_algorithms/`) and deep learning models (`app/models/networks/`), the three of them with the corresponding interface and multiples subclasses in the specified directories.
 - Evaluation: implements the evaluation of the results.
 It is fully described in the manuscript and can be found at `app/evaluation/evaluation.py`.